essey1/tech-trends/README.md

 Collect the top programming skills that are most in demand from various sources including:

-	Job postings <br />
+- Job postings
-	Training portals <br />
+- Training portals
-	Surveys <br />
+- Surveys

 ### Second Task

 analyze the data and identify insights and trends that may include the following:

-	What are the top programming languages in demand? <br />
+- What are the top programming languages in demand?
-	What are the top database skills in demand? <br />
+- What are the top database skills in demand?
-	What are the popular IDEs? <br />
+- What are the popular IDEs?

 ## Step 1: Collecting Data
 Collected and explored data for analysis using APIs and web scraping.